The Portuguese Mobilising Alliance that is committed to the production of renewable methanol and green hydrogen

 2000

-Arrival of the main equipment
+Arrival of key equipment

 Completion of Financial Execution